BartMassey/taunet-utils/README.md

   to a TauNet server and listen for a return message, which it will write to standard output.

+See the manual pages in the `man/` subdirectory for details of invocation.

+These programs are buildable with Haskell Cabal and the appropriate packages.
+Say `cabal configure`, use `cabal install` to install requested packages, then say `cabal build`.

 This work is licensed under the GPL version 3 or later.
 Please see the file COPYING in the source distribution of this software for license terms.